Kalam2002/DBMS/README.md

-only for study purpose, dont misuse it.
+Only for study purpose,Please Donot misuse it.